Experimental Designs for Multi-Item Multi-Period Inventory Control: Introduction

 \section{Introduction}

-Randomized experiments, or A/B testing, are the gold standard for assessing the effectiveness of different strategies or interventions.
+Across modern digital platforms, pharmaceutical innovation, and empirical economics, researchers rely on controlled experiments, such as A/B testing, clinical trials, and randomized controlled trials (RCTs), to rigorously evaluate the effectiveness of new strategies or interventions.
 The fundamental principle of traditional randomized experiments involves randomly assigning experimental units to treatment and control groups, then inferring the effect of intervention by measuring the average performance difference between groups on metrics of interest.
 In practical applications, decision makers employ A/B testing to evaluate whether implementing a new intervention (\textit{treatment}) across the entire platform would yield better performance compared to the existing approach (\textit{control}), referred to as Global Treatment Effect (GTE).

 On large online platforms, thousands of experiments are conducted daily to assess the impact of changes, ranging from minor adjustments to major overhauls.
 Extensive literature exists on bias analysis across different experimental designs and platforms, including examples from room-sharing platforms \citep{johari2022experimental}, advertising platforms \citep{basse2016randomization,liao2024interference}, recommendation systems \citep{si2023tackling, farias2023correcting, zhan2024estimating}, ride-sharing platforms \citep{bright2024reducing}, and gaming platforms \citep{weng2024experimental}.